Debugging Perl DBI

 }

-Consider adding comments to SQL
+Consider adding comments to your SQL

 insert into username (col1) values(?) -- insert_user, create user